Medical laboratories are at the center of medical diagnosis, discovery and advancement.

 Pharmaceuticals: these include narcotics used as standards.
 Check with your medical waste disposal provider to see if they will collect controlled substances.

 Radioactive materials: It is essential that you properly dispose of any radioactive materials, such as those used in research and to diagnose and treat certain kinds of Cancers.
 These materials should be stored in a closed container that is kept isolated and at a distance from the work space.
 Again, check with your medical waste provider to see if they collect radioactive materials.
 If they do not, they should be able to refer you to someone who will.

 Recyclable materials: these are your standard plastics, paper, glass and aluminum.

-Regular trash: Make sure your regular trash bins are clearly marked with a list of what can and cannot be placed inside to avoid someone placing RMW in with common trash.
+Regular trash: Make sure your regular trash bins are clearly marked with a list of what can and cannot be placed inside to avoid someone placing Regulated Medical Waste in with common trash.

 Plan to succeed: be vigilant and proactive.
 A good plan also requires strict oversight if it’s to be effective.
 Lab managers should not only train new employees on safe medical waste disposal, but also periodically audit their lab to make sure the proper protocols are being followed.
 Many medical waste disposal providers offer training to managers and staff to help them stay compliant.
 Ask your provider if they offer such a service.

 Medical lab managers can also be proactive in reducing the amount of medical waste generated.
 Part of their overall plan can include replacing certain chemical solutions with less hazardous versions, employing methods to neutralize certain chemicals on-site, and evaluating new medical testing procedures to see if they increase or decrease the amount of waste that will be generated.
 These actions save money and reduce staff exposure to harmful substances.